asleix/daspack/README.md

 ## ⚙️ How it works (one‑liner)

 ```
+(float mode) Quantize → Wavelet (5/3) → 2-D LPC → Arithmetic coding
-Rounding to ints → Wavelet (5/3) and 2‑D LPC → Arithmetic coding
+(int mode)   Identity  → Wavelet (5/3) → 2-D LPC → Arithmetic coding
 ```

-Everything except the initial rounding is perfectly reversible.
-See the [paper](docs/about.md) for a deep dive.
+The lossy path is bounded-error thanks to uniform quantization; the rest of the chain is perfectly reversible.

 ---